rkwm713/QuiCv3/NEON_SETUP_GUIDE.md

 - [ ] AI analysis working with stored key
 - [ ] Error handling tested

+## 🎯 **Height Comparison Features**

+The Height Comparison system validates data consistency between Katapult and SPIDA:

+### **What it does:**
+- ✅ Compares pole heights, wire heights, and attachment heights between systems
+- ✅ Automatically converts SPIDA meters to feet (1m = 3.28084 ft)
+- ✅ Calculates height differences (Δ) for each item
+- ✅ Applies configurable tolerance threshold (default: 0.5 ft)
+- ✅ Identifies items that exist in only one system

+### **Status Categories:**
+- **OK**: Heights within tolerance threshold
+- **HEIGHT DIFF**: Height gap exceeds threshold
+- **ONLY IN KAT**: Item exists only in Katapult
+- **ONLY IN SPIDA**: Item exists only in SPIDA

+### **Dashboard Features:**
+- ✅ Real-time height comparison table
+- ✅ Sortable/filterable by status and item type
+- ✅ Adjustable tolerance threshold setting
+- ✅ Statistics bar showing counts for each status
+- ✅ Color-coded status indicators for quick identification
+- ✅ No database required - works with in-memory data

 ## 🎯 **Next Steps**

 After setup:
 1. Store your Gemini API key securely
 2. Test AI analysis functionality
+3. Use Height Comparison to validate data consistency
-3. Set up monitoring and alerts
+4. Set up monitoring and alerts
-4. Plan for key rotation schedule
+5. Plan for key rotation schedule
-5. Consider expanding database for other application data
+6. Consider expanding database for other application data

 ---